sr99622/Cayenue/README.md

 The frequency spectrum is measured by the integrated area under the spectrum curve normalized.
 The spectrum may be filtered to eliminate undesired frequencies.
 Lower frequencies are often common background sounds that do not warrant an alarm condition, whereas higher frequency sounds are often associated with a sudden, sharp noise such as breaking glass.

 There are filter bars that can be adjusted using the cursor handles.
 Frequencies excluded by the filter are depicted in gray.
 The Gain slider can be used to amplify or attenuate the value of the signal in order to adjust the sensitivity of the detector.

-* ### Over/Under

-The detector can be configured to alarm in the absence of sound by selecting the Under radio button.
-This may be useful in situations such as an engine room monitor configured to alarm if the engine stops running.
-This mode will invert the status bar level.

 ---